JohannesBetz/AutonomousRacing_Literature/README.md

    3. Modelling

 # Excel Document
+This repository includes an excel document called "AutonomousRacing_Literature.xlsx".
+This file contains all the papers that are related to autonomous racing.
+We provided additional columns that gives interested readers the possiblity to search for specific areas.
+The bibtex entry is named after the "Last Name Author" + "Year".

 # LaTeX bibtex file
 This repository includes a bibtex file called "AutonomousRacing_Literature.bib".
 This file contains all the papers from the excel file with their corresponding bibtex information (journal type, proceedings, year etc.).